Jennifer Dankwerth

 M, #35, b.
 15 November 1930, d.
 19 April 2017

-Angelo Salvatore Dimech was born on 15 November 1930 in Mosta, Malta.1 He married Donna Fenech, daughter of Dominic Fenech and Victoria Fenech.1 Angelo Salvatore Dimech died on 19 April 2017 at Walnut Creek, CA, USA, at age 86.
+Angelo Salvatore Dimech was born on 15 November 1930 in Mosta, Malta.1 He married Donna Fenech, daughter of Dominic Fenech and Victoria Fenech, in 1954.1 Angelo Salvatore Dimech died on 19 April 2017 at Walnut Creek, CA, USA, at age 86.

 Donna Fenech Maltese Club at Dearborn, MI, USA.
 Angelo Salvatore Dimech ended military service in US Marine Corps reserves on 26 August 1959.
 He was a member of the Maltese American Social Club and was Ass.
 Secretary, 73; Auditor, 81; Supported remodel of Maltese Club in 1968 at San Francisco, CA, USA.
 He contributed his family's genealogy to MHS on 4 January 2012.
 As of 4 January 2012, Angelo Salvatore Dimech and Martin Andrew Plack lived at 316 York Court, Walnut Creek, CA, USA; dimech7@aol.com